Retirement

 Here is an example of a free retirement calculator designed by a moron.

-Apparently this retirement planning calculator is compliments of Raymond James.
+Apparently this retirement planning calculator was compliments of Raymond James.

 I punched in my age of 60, my intended retirement age of 65, required living expenses of $40,000, estimated